Imperfect detectors for adversarial tasks with applications to quantum key distribution: Detector Model

 \section{Detector Model}

-In this section, we describe a commonly used model \footnote{For this paper, we assume single-mode detectors.
-While a full multi-mode detector model for adversarial applications will need to be formulated, the extension of our work to simple block-diagonal models as described in \cite{zhang_security_2021,tupkary2024phaseerrorrateestimation} is straightforward.
-In particular, \cref{thm:FSSFineGrained,thm:lossNoiseChannel} can be used for each block individually.
-Further, \cref{thm:genericNoiseChannel} is general enough to be applicable to \emph{any} detector model as long as the relevant deviation metrics can be bounded as described in \cref{subsubsec:NoiseChannelGenSetups}.} for threshold detectors, and setups that utilise these detectors.
-Threshold detectors are devices that ideally `click' in the presence of incident photons, and don't click in the abscence of incident photons.
+In this section, we describe a commonly used model for threshold detectors, and setups that utilise these detectors.
+Threshold detectors are devices that ideally `click' in the presence of incident photons, and don't click in the absence of incident photons.
 Deviations from ideality are termed dark counts, or detector efficiency as elaborated on in the following subsections.